 - It is best to take this medicine on an empty stomach.

 - Swallow the long-acting capsule, 24-hour capsule, 12-hour capsule, or long-acting tablet whole.
-Do not crush, break, or chew it.
+Do not crush, break, chew, or open it.

 If a dose is missed: